 In addition to the HNDA, as outlined in step 13 in Table 4.1, historic analysis of household composition, tenure and dwelling type has been conducted and forecasts informed by historic data have been modelled.
-In addition, analysis of single rural dwellings and specialist provision was carried out as outlined in Steps 14 and 15 in Table 4.1.
+In addition, analysis of single rural dwellings and specialist provision was carried out as outlined in steps 14 and 15 in Table 4.1.
+Data on the number of bedrooms per household is not available from recent Censuses, and this cannot be directly forecasted as a result.
+The data presented is intended as an illustrative and contextual evidence base for the Development Plan, rather than as targets for specific unit mixes.